9 Of The Greatest Dogs With Long Ears

-Bassets are known for two main qualities: stubbornness and incredibly floppy ears.
-The droopy look about them is part of their nigh-irresistible charm and they’re great dogs if you can handle how stubborn they can be.
+Bassets are known for two features: stubbornness and incredibly floppy ears.
+The droopy look is part of their irresistible charm, and they’re great dogs if you can handle how stubborn they can be.

-Don’t start thinking they’re stupid, the simple fact is that they just don’t want to listen to you.
-They require careful training, and even the best-trained basset hound will occasionally require some serious coaxing to get it to do what you want.
+Don’t think they’re not intelligent; the simple fact is that they just don’t want to listen to you.
+They require careful training, and even the best-trained basset hound will occasionally need some serious coaxing to get it to do what you want.

 For the most part, they’re just as goofy as they look.
 They’re a fun-loving breed, eager to play and frolic despite their short stature.
-You’ll need to be careful with them, though, these cute little guys can get to fifty or sixty pounds despite their short stature and that can make them a real handful!
+You’ll need to be careful though, these cute little guys can get to fifty or sixty pounds, and that can be a real job for you!

 You might run across the rare dignified basset hound once in a blue moon, but you can be sure that all of that seeming dignity will still be a barrelful of laughs when they get to their waddling.

 For the special type of person who can handle the breed, they’re a perfect fit and make a loving companion.
-For the rest, they’re still a shining example of an amazingly cute canine but we’d rather spoil other people’s.
+For the rest, they’re still a shining example of an amazingly cute canine.

-Bloodhounds are the classic droopy-eared dogs.
-Well, really they’re the classic droopy dogs in general.
-Their lazy looking face is only a cover, though, they’re actually great working dogs and renowned for their ability to chase prey down no matter how muddled the scent trail may be.
+Bloodhounds are the perfect droopy-eared dogs.
+Their lazy looking face is only a cover, though, they’re great working dogs and renowned for their ability to chase prey down no matter how muddled the scent trail may be.

-Don’t be confused by the common portrayal of them as bumbling, lazy hounds that aren’t up for much but melting into the carpet.
+Don’t be confused by the typical portrayal of them as bumbling, lazy hounds that aren’t up to much but melting into the carpet.
 Bloodhounds are active, big dogs and they require plenty of activity to keep them healthy, just like any other big working dog.

-They tend to be quite stubborn, and it takes a certain kind of person to handle them.
-They act quite dignified for the most part once they’re no longer puppies, and they’re generally good nature but you will butt heads with your bloodhound on occasion.
+They tend to be quite stubborn, and it takes patience to handle them.
+They act quite dignified for the most part once they’re no longer puppies, and they’re generally good nature.

-They’re one of the classic dogs and for good reason.
-They make a great pet and even better working dogs, if you’re up for the challenge and want that “hound” look in a big, useful package then owning a bloodhound might be exactly what you want.
+They’re one of the classic dogs and for a good reason.
+They make a great pet and even better-working dogs.
+If you’re up for the challenge and want that “hound” look in a big, useful package then owning a bloodhound might be exactly what you want.

-They can be a bit hard to socialize, but if you pick out an Afghan puppy and raise it properly you’ll have a life-long companion.
-While the look of them makes you think that each would hold itself like a canine aristocrat they have widely varying personalities ranging from clownish to so aristocratic to seem like a doggy snob.
+They can be a bit hard to socialize, but if you pick out an Afghan puppy and raise it properly, you’ll have a life-long companion.
+While the look of the breed makes you think that each would hold itself like a canine aristocrat they have widely varying personalities ranging from clownish to so aristocratic to seem like a doggy snob.

-They can be a bit hard to housebreak, and the long, beautiful coat requires some extra work on the part of their owner but for a lot of people around the world they’re the dog to have.
-They combine agility and nobility into one complete package and tend to be fairly clean as long as they’re groomed properly.
+They can be a bit hard to housebreak, and the long, beautiful coat requires some extra work for their owners.
+Nevertheless, for a lot of people around the world, they’re the dogs to have.
+They combine agility and nobility into one complete package and tend to be fairly clean as long as they’re appropriately groomed.

-As a sighthound, they’re particularly prone to tugging on leashes and they have a high prey drive so you’ll definitely need a leash if you go for a walk in the park.
-The last thing you need is your dog dashing off after every squirrel that it see’s, and it will take a superb athlete to keep up.
+As a sighthound, they’re mainly prone to tugging on leashes, and they have a high prey drive so you’ll definitely need a leash if you go for a walk in the park.
+The last thing you need is your dog dashing off after every squirrel that it see’s; it will take a superb athlete to keep up.

 4) Irish Setter

-Irish Setters are a fantastic hunting dog, and they aren’t very far removed from their roots so you’re looking at an active canine.
-Their ears are impressively long as well, and the long haired nature of the breed only extends their elongated look.
+Irish Setters are a fantastic hunting dog, so you’re looking at an active canine.
+Their ears are impressively long as well, and the long-haired nature of the breed only extends their elongated look.

-They’re an active breed, and rather large, best suited for someone who’s ready for a lot of hiking and running with their animal.
-Keep in mind that if you acquire one as a puppy it’s going to be awhile before you can get out their destructive nature, they like to chew on things and your stuff is going to be what’s available while they’re teething.
+They’re an active breed, and rather large, best suited for someone who’s ready for a lot of hiking and running with their pet.
+Keep in mind that if you own one as a puppy, it’s going to be awhile before you can get out their destructive nature; they like to chew on things, a lot.

 When they’re young, they also tend to be quite hyper so keep that in mind.
 As they age, however, they take on a noble characteristic and eventually you’ll find yourself with a calm and gentle dog that you can enjoy the great outdoors with.

-If you’re looking for a highly intelligent, friendly, and outgoing dog then you might want to see if you can locate yourself an Irish Setter puppy.
+If you’re looking for a highly intelligent, friendly, and outgoing dog, then you might want to see if you can get yourself an Irish Setter puppy.

-Before we get too far off the subject of sighthounds, which are long eared as a general rule, let’s take a look at our absolute favorite.
-The Saluki is a dog of Persian origins, and in addition to its unique look, it’s one of the fastest dogs on the planet and one of list dog breeds that don't shed.
-Saluki have been recorded running as quickly as forty-five miles per hour, making them an easy rival to the more common greyhound.
+Before we get too far off the subject of sighthounds, which are long-eared as a general rule, let’s take a look at our absolute favorite.
+The Saluki is a dog of Persian origins, and in addition to its unique look, it’s one of the fastest dogs on the planet and one on the list of dog breeds that don't shed.
+Saluki has been recorded running as quickly as forty-five miles per hour, making them an easy rival to the more common greyhound.

-If you choose to seek out one of this rare breed of dog, however, you’ll need to be aware that they do have some special requirements.
+If you choose to own one you need to be aware that they do have some special requirements.
 The first thing to note is that, as puppies, they’re extremely active and destructive.
 They’ll require a lot of discipline at this point, and sometimes it might feel like a war of attrition on the various furniture, toys, and other chewables around the house.

 Once they mature, however, the dog's demeanor will change almost entirely.
-They act as noble as they look, they tend to be calm dogs which like to spend a lot of time lounging.
+They act as noble as they look.
+Saluki tends to be a calm dog that likes to spend a lot of time lounging.

-Like any sighthound, you should never take one outside without a leash.
-It’s even more imperative with a Saluki than most breeds because their prey drive is naturally ridiculous and pretty much nothing will be able to get away from them once they’re in pursuit.
+Like any sighthound, you should never take your dog outside without a leash.
+It’s even more imperative with a Saluki than most breeds because their prey drive is naturally tremendous and pretty much nothing will be able to get away from them once they’re in pursuit.